onivim/oni2/docs/docs/configuration/settings.md

 - `vim.leader` __(_string_)__ - Specify a custom [leader key](./key-bindings#leader-key).

-- `input.timeout` __(_int_ default: `1000`)__ Sets the timeout, in milliseconds, when Onivim is waiting for a pending chord.
+- `vim.timeout` __(_int_ default: `1000`)__ Sets the timeout, in milliseconds, when Onivim is waiting for a pending chord.
 When the timeout is reached, any pending keys that are partially mapped will be flushed.
 Equivalent to the `timeoutlen` Vim setting.
+Can be set to `0` to disable the timeout entirely.

 ### Layout